top of page

 As mentioned before, only Christ can pay for the infinite price so only He can deal with the infinite aspects attached to those 10 (temporal) units of bad things (and all other units of bad things).
 Nevertheless, the temporal (finite) demerit cannot be ignored.
 Throughout one’s life, this balance is dynamic, an ongoing aggregate like a +/– sports stat.
 Imagine a graph where the plot goes up every time one does something good and down every time one does something bad.

 So, if such a person is condemned just because they are in the negative, then God is going against His own word—it’s as if He is being vindictive.
-If, however, God simply lets this person go straight to Heaven, then He is being soft as this is comparable to “It counts but then it sorta doesn’t” (Objection 3) or “It’s nice if you do it, but it doesn’t matter in the end” (Objection 4).
+If, however, God simply lets this person go straight to Heaven, then He is being soft as this is comparable to “It counts but then it sorta doesn’t” or “It’s nice if you do it, but it doesn’t matter in the end”.

-The only consistently just option is a process where this person suffers the balance of the temporal debt before they enter Heaven as promised.
+The only consistently just option is a process where this person suffers the balance of the temporal debt before they enter Heaven.
 Can this process be instantaneous?
-I think it can be but Scripture suggests that possibility is not to be assumed.
-The point is that the temporal debt has to be settled, whether one suffers “instantaneously” at a particular intensity or for a longer period at a relatively lower intensity.
+It can be but Scripture suggests that possibility is not to be assumed.
+The point is that the temporal debt has to be settled somehow.

-So, it is not a case of accept Christ and it doesn’t matter what you do this life, nor is it earn your way in to Heaven on your own without Christ.
+So, it is not accepting Christ and it doesn’t matter what you do in this life, nor is it earn your way to Heaven on your own without Christ.
 Both are necessary for different reasons.

 The idea of Purgatory is simple if one accepts the reality of temporal (finite) merit and demerit.
 One doesn’t need Scripture to prove it but I will nonetheless try to address it in the next three parts.

 I repeat: I use economic terms as a crude method to illustrate the concept.
-If one strictly sticks to economics, it can follow that anyone who needs to go to Purgatory eventually enters Heaven at 0 and therefore receives no reward beyond getting in.
-That is over-simplistic since settling a debt based on the general aggregate does not logically exclude reward based on each and every specific act.
+If one strictly sticks to economics, it follows that anyone who needs to go to Purgatory eventually enters Heaven at 0 and therefore receives no reward beyond getting in.
+That is over-simplistic since settling a debt based on the general aggregate does not logically exclude the eternal reward based on the overall aggregate as well as each and every specific act.

 What happens to the bad guy who has been bad all his life but then converts on his deathbed?
 Does he go straight to Heaven as well?
 Why should he?